ranjansharma1/fullstack-react-springboot/frontend/library-app/README.md

         });
       }
       setBookAPI(loadedBookfromDatabase);
-    -- It is suggested to use when
+    - It is suggested to use when
-        1. ou need to perform some additional operations or data manipulation on each book object before using it in your application.
+        - you need to perform some additional operations or data manipulation on each book object before using it in your application.
-        2.The data from the API response is not in the exact format you need, and you have to convert it to match a specific interface or type, like the BookModel.
+        - The data from the API response is not in the exact format you need, and you have to convert it to match a specific interface or type, like the BookModel.

 2. setbookHistories(responseJSON._embedded.books);
-    It is suggeested when-
+    - It is suggeested when-
-        1. The data returned from the API is already in the desired format and directly usable in your application without any additional transformation or manipulation.
+      - The data returned from the API is already in the desired format and directly usable in your application without any additional transformation or manipulation.
-        2. You don't need to perform any specific operations on each book object before using it.
+      - You don't need to perform any specific operations on each book object before using it.
     Note: In general, if the API response already provides the data in the format required by your application (in this case, the BookModel interface), you can directly use responseJSON._embedded.books and avoid the extra overhead of the loop and manual transformation.
 However, if there is a need to modify or adapt the data before using it, then you would opt for the first code snippet with the loop and transformation logic.